oppia/oppia-web-developer-docs/Coding-style-guide.md

 ## JavaScript
 _General note: We use the ES2017 standard for our JavaScript/TypeScript code.
 (See [tsconfig.json](https://github.com/oppia/oppia/blob/57333f23af7b67914dc039671f4bc4e029fbb6e7/tsconfig.json#L4).)_

 - We use extra parentheses if a statement breaks across multiple lines, similar to Python.
+In particular, when code in '(...)' or '[...]' spans more than one line, make a line break after the opening parentheses or bracket.
 - The indentation is always 2 spaces.
 - We are moving away from using underscores as prefixes for variable names, so, in the future, use `var localVariable` and not `var _localVariable`.
 Instead, we are adopting the convention that anything declared using `var` is private to the controller/service/etc. If you want a variable to be accessible to the controller, declare it on $scope instead.
 - Try to start only function names with verbs to help distinguish them from variables.